Diego Ramos

 Diego César Ramos (Palermo, Buenos Aires 29 November 1972) is an Argentine actor.
 He is best known for his performance as Germán Castillo in the TV series Violetta.

 Biography

 Ramos was born in the clinic Marini in Palermo, a quarter of Buenos Aires, the capital of Argentina.
-Before he became an actor, graduated from El Colegio San Francisco de Sales in Córdoba and was attending yearlong commercial course.
+Before he became an actor, he graduated from El Colegio San Francisco de Sales in Córdoba and was attending yearlong commercial course.
 He grew up in Almagro, Buenos Aires City.
 He has four children.